mackdesignarts/starmark-demo/README.md

 Instructions
 ------------
 1. Clone or unpack the source code to a local machine.
-2. Open a terminal / command line / shell program and navigate to the project root.
+2. Open a terminal / command line / shell program and navigate to the application root (/starmark-demo/app).
 3. Run `ng serve` for a dev server.
 4. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.